sam-pettyjohn/team-profile-generator/README.md

 ## Description

-A Node.js command-line application that takes information about employees on a software engineering team and generates an HTML webpage that displays summarys for each person.
+A Node.js command-line application that takes information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person.

-Please use this [video] (`TBD`) for a walkthough tutorial of the Team Profile Generator.
+Please use this [video](https://drive.google.com/file/d/1LAf2hnAb_RY4jH9JgINoUvmLSpP49qo_/view) for a walkthough tutorial of the Team Profile Generator.

 ## Table of Contents